 The constitution provides for "freedom to assemble peacefully and without weapons, without a need for prior authorization."
 The law establishes guidelines on obtaining permits to hold demonstrations, requires police be notified five days in advance of any demonstration or strike, and establishes setback requirements at some buildings.
-The power to grant or deny permits is vested only in the PNTL.
-According to the government's human rights monitoring body, civil society groups complained national police limited peaceful assembly during some events related to high-level visits during the August 30 celebration of the 20th anniversary of the 1999 referendum when a majority of persons voted for independence from Indonesia.
+The power to grant or deny permits is vested in the PNTL, which generally approved requests for demonstrations.
+During the COVID-19-related state of emergency, several requests to hold demonstrations were denied.
+Despite the restriction, the PNTL worked with demonstration organizers to provide them alternative means of safely speaking to their supporters and delivering their grievances to the subjects of their protest.